(Winter 1944-5)

 superhero

-Knowing that the Psycho-Pirate is going to use "love" as a weapon, Hawkman hurries over to the mansion of Heywood Carlson, wealthy industrial magnate.
-Carlson is notified that his daughter Betty his being held for ransom, not knowing the claim is false.
-But his love for his daughter is going to be his downfall until the Feathered Fury bursts in and over-powers the thugs demanding payment.
-Unfortunately, what has happened to Carlson can be a double-edged sword, as one thug tells Hawkman to lay off or something will happen to Shiera Sanders.
-He tells Hawkman where he can find her and he flies there quickly and frees her from her bonds, but then they both find themselves trapped in a room with the walls closing in on them.
-Hawkman uses Shiera's purse to gum up the works, they escape and Hawkman rounds up the thugs involved.
+Psycho-Pirate is using "love" as a weapon, Hawkman hurries over to see Heywood Carlson, who has been falsely notified that his daughter is being held for ransom.
+His love for his daughter is going to be his downfall until Hawk bursts in and over-powers the thugs.
+But one tells Hawkman to lay off or something will happen to Shiera.
+Hawk and Shiera finally escape a room with the walls closing in on them, and Hawkman rounds up the thugs involved.
 He returns to Carlson's home to find out that the kidnapping of Betty was a ruse, so he decides to return to the Courier.

-The Plunder of the Psycho-Pirate [chapter 2] (Table of Contents)
+[The Plunder of the Psycho-Pirate, Chapter 2] (Table of Contents: 6)

-Justice Society of America / comic story / 5 pages (report information)
+The Justice Society of America; Starman / comic story / 5 pages (report information)

 Gardner Fox